Help

 Use of information

-The ‘creative commons’ licence does not apply to any of the photographs on the website as the Compendium does not own the related copyright.
+The ‘creative commons’ license does not apply to any of the photographs on the website as the Compendium does not own the related copyright.

 The general way of referring to information from the Environmental Data Compendium is as follows: